Health Benefits of Natto: The Japanese Secret to Longevity

 Bacillus natto can inhibit the activity of harmful bacteria, while simultaneously promoting the growth of beneficial bacteria.

 A study published in Processes in 2020 found that natto contains antimicrobial substances that can inhibit pathogenic bacteria such as Escherichia coli, Helicobacter pylori, and Staphylococcus aureus.
 Additionally, research has shown that natto possesses antiviral properties, with nattokinase capable of disrupting the spike proteins on the SARS-CoV-2 virus.
 A study published in Nutrients showed that natto can increase the number of beneficial bacteria in the gut, such as bifidobacteria.
-Notably, a low count of bifidobacteria in the gut is linked to metabolic disorders like hypertension and diabetes.
+Notably, a low count of bifidobacteria in the gut is linked to metabolic disorders such as hypertension and diabetes.

 Given all these benefits, natto is indeed an exceptional health food.